nim-lang/Nim/doc/manual.md

 Converters
 ==========

-A converter is like an ordinary proc except that it enhances the "implicitly convertible" type relation (see `Convertible relation
+A converter is like an ordinary procedure except that it enhances the "implicitly convertible" type relation (see `Convertible relation
 <#type-relations-convertible-relation>`_):